-A very unique and special thing about Brown theatre is that students have a great deal of responsibility in the theatre season as a whole.
-The season is actually selected by a student and faculty board, the Sock and Buskin Board, who work together throughout the year to plan the next year’s slate of plays and theatre productions and to produce the current year.
-Students are more numerous than faculty on the board and so have a greater vote when the final season is decided – a situation unmatched at any other university we know of!
-Our philosophy: if we’re working productively with our students in classes, we should respect them enough to design a vital and invigorating season.
+A unique and special thing about Brown Theatre is that students have a great deal of responsibility in the department's production season.
+The season is selected by the Sock & Buskin Board, a team of students and faculty.
+Sock & Buskin produces a numer of major productions each year and plans the schedule for the next year.
+Students are more numerous than faculty on the board and so have a greater vote when the final season is decided – a situation unmatched at any other university.
+Our philosophy: if the faculty are working productively with students in classes, we should respect them enough to design a vital and invigorating season.
 And we do!
 And they do!

-Each year Sock and Buskin, or "S&B," chooses the Sock & Buskin Season, consisting of four mainstage theatrical shows and one mainstage dance performance to be produced during the following academic year, as well as a fifth show, the “senior slot.”
+Each year, the Sock & Buskin board chooses a season consisting of four mainstage theatrical shows and one mainstage dance performance to be produced during the following academic year.
+The board also chooses a fifth show, the “senior slot.”
 Senior slot, determined by faculty who select from proposals submitted by junior concentrators, is a mainstage show running for one week and is open to juniors who wish to direct or write a full production of their choosing in their senior year.
-You can keep up with Sock and Buskin on their blog or by following them on Twitter.

 To suggest a play for our season or to request more information send an email to email@example.com.
 You may also drop a script or just a note with a title in the suggestion box outside the Brown Theatre Box Office in the Leeds Theatre lobby.